Staff Profile: Sarah E. Dunsmore

 Biography

-Dunsmore received her bachelor’s degree in molecular biology and mathematics from Vanderbilt University and her doctorate in physiology from Pennsylvania State University College of Medicine.
+Dunsmore received a B.S. in molecular biology and mathematics from Vanderbilt University and a Ph.D. in physiology from Pennsylvania State University College of Medicine.
 She completed postdoctoral research training at Washington University in St. Louis and held academic positions at University College London and Brigham and Women’s Hospital before joining NIH in 2006.

 Research Topics

 Dunsmore’s scientific expertise includes lung biology, signal transduction pathways, molecular and cellular mediators of innate immunity and inflammation, and critical illness and injury.
-She has specific expertise in sepsis clinical trials and a strong interest in adaptive clinical trial design.
+She has specific expertise in COVID-19 and sepsis clinical trials and is interested in innovative clinical trial design and stakeholder and patient-partner engagement.

 I Am Translational Science Feature